Distressed Buyout Private Equity Firms and Hedge Funds

 Jan Singer, the CEO of J.Crew, was quoted as saying, “Looking forward, our strategy is focused on three core pillars: delivering a focused selection of iconic, timeless products; elevating the brand experience to deepen our relationship with customers; and prioritizing frictionless shopping.”

-In closing, the returns to the private equity firm are contingent on the actual turnaround of the debtor, making real value creation a necessity to exit at a higher valuation and exceed their minimum returns threshold – which as a byproduct, indirectly aligns the incentives between the management team and the private equity firm.
+In closing, the returns to the private equity firm are contingent on the actual turnaround of the debtor, making real value creation a necessity to exit at a higher valuation and exceed their minimum returns threshold – which indirectly aligns the incentives between management and the private equity firm.